JonRooge/chip-8/README.md

 # chip-8
-Work space for creating a chip 8 dissembler and emulator
+Chip 8 disassembler and emulator